 After a few years, Jim moved into crane and steel structural work in steel mills and manufacturing plants.
 He rose to Senior Technician and an OSHA inspector.
 Jim was also responsible for steel development and analyzing structures to insure the cranes were rated correctly.
 Some of the projects he worked on in his early thirties were The Peachtree 999 building and the Carter Center – this one he did while working for Tri-State Glass.
 By age 34, Jim was the Operations Manager for Crane American Services, a nationwide crane company, where he worked for five years.

-While working for JAS, Jim came to know Steve LaFlamme, who, at the time, owned and operated LE Electric.
-Steve merged his electrical company into Chandlee Electric in 2017.
-He told Jim about another Chandlee company, Chandlee and Sons Construction Company, and, that they are always looking for project managers who possess honed experience and excellent construction skills and knowledge.
+While working for JAS, Jim came to know Steve LaFlamme, owner of LE Electric.
+Steve has worked often with Chandlee and Sons Construction – he told Jim we are always looking for project managers who possess honed experience and excellent construction skills and knowledge.
 Jim interviewed with Seth Chandlee, CEO of Chandlee Holdings, and Todd McDougald, CFO of Chandlee Holdings.
 Seth and Todd made him an offer he could not refuse, buying out an existing business partnership.

 Jim enjoys riding his Harley Davidson Electric Glide with its 110,000-mile yet still-showroom look when he is off-duty.
 He is much more into participating in sports than watching them.
 Jim enjoys the competitive edge of football, wrestling, soccer, baseball, softball and frisbee.
 In former years he pushed the envelope with off-shore power boating.
 Jim has a daughter, age twenty-three, who lives in Buford with her mother and is attending college to study sports medicine.
 He currently lives inside I-285 in Decatur.